psteiwer/ObjectScript-Math/README.md

 Math library for InterSystems ObjectScript

 # Contributing
+## Method names
+- Functions should contain short and long versions
+- Example:
+  - LeastCommonMultiple()
+  - LCM()

 ## Unit Tests
-1) Unit tests must accompany new functions.
+- Unit tests must accompany new functions.
-2) Any bug fixes should add a new test case to the existing unit test
+- Any bug fixes should add a new test case to the existing unit test